Before you debate, learn your stuff. Here’s what you need to know in order to do your civic duties well.

 Authority: The ability of a governing authority to govern without the use of force

 Sovereignty: The right to of self-government, as the right of a nation to choose how to govern itself.
 When a state’s citizens can appeal to a higher body (such as state judicial decisions being appealed to the Supreme Court), that state is not sovereign.
-When a state mostly governs itself but recognizes the right of another state to interfere (such as an English colony or a United States protectorate like Puerto Rico), that state is not sovereign.

 Forms of political organization: The main form is the nation-state, also called a nation, a state or a country.
 Other forms are international political organizations, such as NATO, non-government organizations (NGOs), outlaw regimes and more.